Finland Points of Interest: Where to Go and Places to Visit in Finland

 A university town, this sunny city receives tons of students from all over the world as it offers courses in three languages: Finnish, Swedish, and English.
 You can only imagine what sort of diversity the city has until you visit Vaasa and see the major influences different culture’s in the area.

 Apart from that, if you love outdoor sports activities such as bouldering, you’re in luck as there’s a rather active rock climbing community in Vaasa you can participate!
 But for a Finland vacation especially in summer, you can have the opportunity to enjoy other water sports activities such as kayaking, canoeing, and even just a simple rowing by the lake.

 Vaasa is a bit further up north and will take about four hours by train from the capital city, so it is best to stay for few nights if you plan to visit.

 Porvoo is located on the southern coast of Finland and to the east of Helsinki, it is a city and a municipality.
 The city of Porvoo provides a classic historical old town vibe since it is the second oldest town in Finland and exploring the old part of the city by foot gives tranquillity to tourists.
-Walking and biking tours are the best way to appreciate the city of Porvoo for visitors who are longing for a nice relaxing ambiance.
+Walking and biking tours are the best way to appreciate the city of Porvoo, one of the best places in Finland for visitors who are longing for a nice relaxing ambiance.